wernervz/lb3-ng8-mdb-app/README.md

 * Windows will sometimes take longer to compile the Angular frontend.
 You might need to increase the sleep time to 60 seconds in the package.json `develop` scripts.
 Modify the value 15000 to 60000.
 Alternatively, you can also set a SLEEP environment variable to the value you want to sleep.
 * You can also modify the port used by the application.
 The default is 3000 and 3001 for BroswerSync.
 Modify the package.json or set the environment variables PORT and BPORT, respectively.
+* Browser-sync will try and start Chrome when it loads the application into the browser.
+The browser is currently set to a macOS part and must be modified to the Windows path.

 ## Users and Access Control